ratsputin/jetson-frigate/README.md

 # jetson-frigate
-[Frigate](https://github.com/blakeblackshear/frigate) on [Jetson Orin NX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) with ffmpeg 6.0 NVMPI patches for encoding/decoding hardware acceleration, docker build files and many more.
+[Frigate](https://github.com/blakeblackshear/frigate) 0.12.1-ab50d0b on [Jetson Orin NX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) with ffmpeg 6.0 NVMPI patches for encoding/decoding hardware acceleration.
+The resultant build includes images with a full-featured ffmpeg build (see Dockerfile for details), a native Jetson CUDA 11.4 version of TensorRT, and the related Python wheels to support it.
+Note the OpenVINO container is built as part of the process, but only for the tools to download the models from Intel; OpenVINO is specifically for Intel processors.

-The current version does not support go2rtc nor coral acceleration.
-The former due to a bug in the nvmpi support that precludes ffmpeg from decoding some RTSP streams.
-The latter as it's unnecessary due to TensorRT being leveraged for object detection.
+The current version does not currently support coral acceleration.
+This shouldn't present a problem as TensorRT is being leveraged for object detection.

 # Install